ogjex/d2neverdies/d2nd-docs/docs/recent.md

 Adds the following:
 - Slabs of Faith now drop from Baal Quest Drop Nightmare difficulty, and from all Nightmare Boss Desecrated
-- Gheeds Gambles now drop from Super Uniques in Hell difficulty
+- Gheeds Gambles now drop from superuniques in Hell difficulty
-- Baubles now drop from Terrorized superuniques in Hell difficulty *- chipped, flawed and normal gems now drop from superuniques in Nightmare and Hell difficulty
+- Baubles now drop from Terrorized superuniques in Hell difficulty *- chipped, flawed and normal gems now drop from superuniques in Terror Zones
 - Baubles can be upgraded to Crafting Baubles by transmuting 50 Jewels (stacked) and a Bauble
 - Crafting Baubles need to be transmuted with 50 stacks of runes, from runes 1 to 7, one at a time (first 50 Els, then 50 Elds and so on)
 - When all 7 stacks of runes have been transmuted into the Bauble, a specific type of "X Crafting Bauble" can be activated by transmuting a designated 50 P-Gems, holding 50 charges of crafting.
 - Crafting Baubles can be transmuted to output 2 Bauble Charges that can be used to craft directly (each crafting recipe will now remove 1 charge from the cube, so you can craft two items in a row by just replacing the crafted item in the cube)
 - The Crafting Bauble can now be recharged with a new set of 50 stacked P-Gems
-- edited Crafting recipes to only use runes 2-7 for all crafting types (so one crafting type takes only 1 type of rune) *- enabled a recipe to build Obsidian Stones (Flawless and Perfect) to use for Slabs of Faith and Sunder Charms
+- edited Crafting recipes to only use runes 2-7 for all crafting types (so one crafting type takes only 1 type of rune)
+- enabled a recipe to build Obsidian Stones (Flawless and Perfect) to use for Slabs of Faith and Sunder Charms
 - Sunder charm biddings now drop from Hell Terrorized zones and can be used to craft Sunder Charms using Slabs of Faith
 - new automod "% to not consume charges" added to all claws, daggers, bucklers, small shield and large shields, and random automod for gloves
+- added three new armors that grant "Mark" of Bear and Wolf specifically to use for shapeshifter characters (not restricted to Druid)
+- added new Runewords

 Assassin: